Hot in the Shade Tour: Background

 Following the Crazy Nights World Tour, Stanley had embarked on a solo club tour in 1989 while the band had gone on hiatus.
-The tour was set to begin earlier in the year, but was postponed to allow the second single from the album, "Forever", to be promoted as the first single, "Hide Your Heart" did not make as much an impact.
+The tour was set to begin earlier in the year, but was postponed to allow the second single from the album, "Forever", to be promoted as the first single, "Hide Your Heart" did not make as much impact.
 Prior to the beginning of the tour, the band spent two weeks in Lubbock, Texas to rehearse for the tour before setting out.
-Kiss was the supporting act for Whitesnake in Toronto on June 15, 1990, playing alongside opening acts Slaughter and Faster Pussycat.
+Kiss headlined with their supporting acts Whitesnake in Toronto on June 15, 1990, playing alongside other opening acts Slaughter and Faster Pussycat.

 On July 4, 1990, Stanley while on his way home after a performance in Springfield, ended up in a car accident and suffered minor neck and back injuries, which had forced the cancellation of the New Haven show on July 5, 1990 which was later rescheduled to October 27.
 He would later get injured again when he broke his ribs during a show in Johnstown which had resulted in a few shows getting canceled.
 This was the last tour to feature drummer Eric Carr, who later died of cancer on November 24, 1991.
 Carr performed his final show with Kiss on November 9, 1990 in New York City.

 In the tour program for the band's final tour, Simmons reflected on the tour:

 Stage setup

-The band used a 40-foot sunglasses-wearing sphynx from the album cover on their stage, naming it "Leon", which featured the ability to emit fireworks and lights from out of its mouth.
+The band used a 40-foot sunglasses-wearing sphynx from the album cover on their stage, naming it "Leon", which featured the ability to emit fireworks and lights from its mouth.
 At the beginning of every show, the mouth of the sphynx would open up to reveal the band in silhouette among the laser beams.
 When the band was performing "God of Thunder", the keyboardist Gary Corbett would sing the final verse through a synthesizer, to put it in sync with the mouth of the sphynx prop to make it look like it was singing.
-At the end of every performance, the sphynx would 'disappear', and through the use of cannon shots and sparks on stage and above the audience, the lighted band logo would roll up from the bottom of the stage during "Detroit Rock City".
+At the end of every performance, the sphynx would 'disappear', and through the use of cannon shots and sparks on stage and above the audience, the lighted band logo would roll up from the bottom of the stage during "I Want You".

-The stage was also included a ramp, which was draped in fog and fluid spewing tubing, as well as railed platforms on each side of the stage for Stanley and Kulick to throw guitar picks to the audience.
+The stage also included a ramp, which was draped in fog and fluid spewing tubing, as well as railed platforms on each side of the stage for Stanley and Kulick to throw guitar picks to the audience.